Everspace/Excellent-Homebrew-Approach/content/Artifacts/Accessory/Tyrant's Band/e3 - Tyrant Lizard Arete.md

 **Special Activation:** attunement blah blah blah

 **Note:** I don't have enough charms between the start and this one.
-Also it needs something spicer perhaps
+Also it needs something spicier perhaps